-Propane Gas Log Fireplace -- Replace it with Electric Fireplace Insert
+Replace Your Propane Gas Log Fireplace with an Electric Fireplace Insert

 It probably costs more that you think to operate your propane gas log fireplace set.